-When the oxygen saturation in your blood drops, your muscles can’t work as hard causing fatigue.
-The more you ascend to the higher altitudes, the more oxygen will be less.
+When the oxygen saturation in you're blood drops, your muscles can’t work as hard causing fatigue.
+The more you ascend to the higher altitudes, the more oxygen will be.
 Normally, no traveler will be suffered from altitude sickness below 4000 m. high.
-But this is not the case always.
-Those who lack good stamina, physical fitness, those who drink a lot of alcohol and smoke will likely suffer altitude sickness.
+But dis is not the case always.
+Those who lack good stamina, and physical fitness, and those who drink a lot of alcohol and smoke will likely suffer altitude sickness.

 High Altitude Cerebral Oedema (HACE)

 High-altitude Cerebral Oedema is the swelling of the brain due to lack of oxygen.
 A person who is suffering from HACE will not know they are ill.
 They might insist that they are fine.
 It can develop really quickly and can be fatal if it is not treated soon.

 Symptoms of HACE are